Bristol-Cyber-Security-Group/testbed-os/docs/kvm-compose/kvm-compose-yaml/libvirt.rst

 :environment: some variables that the guest is supplied in a key value store
 :context: a folder that should be mounted into the guest at `/etc/nocloud/context/`
 :setup_script: specify the setup script that will be run on orchestration
-:run_script: specify the run script that will be run at the end of orchestration
+:run_script: specify the run script that will be run when the guest is turned on (after setup_script if defined)

 existing_disk
 ~~~~~~~~~~~~~